Emasoft/SelectFileCLI/SEQUENTIAL_PRECOMMIT_SETUP 2.md

 ## Summary

-This setup prevents process explosions through:
+This setup prevents process explosions and memory exhaustion through:
 1. **Sequential executor** - One process at a time
 2. **wait_all.sh** - Complete process tree termination
 3. **No exec bypasses** - All scripts use wait_all.sh